 In order to strengthen the government's campaign to root out tax evasion, GST has included rigorous rules for investigating and interrogating suspected tax evaders.
 The power of inspection, search, and seizure under GST will be examined in this article.

 The purpose of introducing the GST regime was to bring more simplicity and uniformity into India’s indirect taxation mechanism.
 In pursuance of that aim, the government has devised additional provisions for inspection, search, and seizure to curb rampant tax evasion.
-GST officers and GST inspectors have the power to conduct raids, searches, and take any other measure as they may deem fit to prevent fraud and malpractice.
+GST officers and GST inspectors have the power to conduct raids, and searches, and take any other measure as they may deem fit to prevent fraud and malpractice.

 What Happens If You Don’t Pay GST?